wardellbagby/wardell_listens/README.md

 ## How does it work?

-It uses my [ListenBrainz listens](https://listenbrainz.org/user/wardellbagby/) to tweet out a new track every week, based on what I listened to the past week.
-It uses a GitHub action, scheduled to run every Monday at 9:30am PDT, to comb through the weekly listens and find a new track to tweet out.
+It uses my [ListenBrainz listens](https://listenbrainz.org/user/wardellbagby/) to tweet out a new track every week, based on what I listened to the past month.
+It uses a GitHub action, scheduled to run every Monday morning, to comb through the monthly listens and find a new track to tweet out.

+In order to avoid duplicates, it will also post a new commit to this repo, updating a file with the Spotify URL of the song it chose to tweet out.

 ## Why does it exist?